Don Donahue: Career

 Donahue and Goodrick co-edited The Apex Treasury of Underground Comics, published in 1974 by Links Books/Quick Fox.
-The 192-page anthology collected previously-published stories and strips (not just from Apex Novelty titles) by Robert Crumb, Kim Deitch, Shary Flenniken, Justin Green, Bill Griffith, Bobby London, Jay Lynch, Willy Murphy, Spain Rodriguez, Gilbert Shelton, and Art Spiegelman."The Apex Treasury of Underground Comics (1974)," The Comic Book Database.
-Accessed Dec.
-2, 2016.
+The 192-page anthology collected previously published stories and strips (not just from Apex Novelty titles) by Robert Crumb, Kim Deitch, Shary Flenniken, Justin Green, Bill Griffith, Bobby London, Jay Lynch, Willy Murphy, Spain Rodriguez, Gilbert Shelton, and Art Spiegelman.
 (The book was re-issued in 1981 by Quick Fox as a "flip book" with The Best of Bijou Funnies, which had originally been published in 1975.)

 In the mid-1970s, Apex Novelties was known for publishing material by radicals, including the Symbionese Liberation Army (known for kidnapping Patty Hearst).
 Donahue's final published comix title was in early 1979 with the R. Crumb comic Best Buy Comics.
 (By this time, Apex Novelties was located at 353 Frederick Street in San Francisco's Haight-Ashbury.)

 In the early 1980s, Donahue moved operations to Berkeley's Dakin Warehouse, where he lived and worked with other like-minded people.
 From that location, he became one of the country's top dealers of underground comix and other ephemera.
 According to historian Patrick Rosenkranz, Donahue's "last publishing venture was a series of silk-screened posters he made in the early 1990s."
 Donahue remained at the Dakin Warehouse until 2002.